xmengkinaxis/SRE/SRE/Basic Knowledge.md

   - The **controller manager** components run different controller processes to ensure that the cluster’s desired state matches its current state.
   - The **cloud controller** manager integrates Kubernetes clusters with external cloud providers, embeds their logic, and links the Kubernetes API with the Cloud Provider’s API.
 - On each worker node
   - the **kubelet** (the primary "node agent") is the agent responsible for running containers in pods,
   - **kube-proxy** is the component that adds the necessary networking capabilities for communication between pods and nodes.

+- kubectl
+  - kubectl run; start a pod; deploy an application
+  - kubectl cluster-info
+  - kubectl get nodes; list all nodes of a cluster

 ## Pod